mattmartini/Dev-Util/docs/Query.md

 # SYNOPSIS

-Dev::Util::Utils - provides functions to assist working with files and dirs, menus and prompts, and running external programs.
+Dev::Util::Query - provides functions to assist working with files and dirs, menus and prompts, and running external programs.

-    use Dev::Util::Utils;
+    use Dev::Util::Query;